 First, they provide a comprehensive overview of the subject matter, mainly about Machine Learning algorithms.
 Second, they offer insights from leading experts in the field.
 And third, they offer concrete advice on how to apply Machine Learning concepts in real-world scenarios.
 As Machine Learning continues to evolve, there’s no doubt that these books will continue to be essential resources for anyone with prior knowledge looking to stay ahead of the curve.

 The extra tree, also known as the Extreme Randomized Tree, generates predictive models for classification and regression problems.
 It is similar to other methods such as decision trees and random forests, but it uses extra information about the data to improve predictive accuracy.
 Additionally, the extra tree algorithm is faster and easier to implement than other methods.
 As a result, it is a powerful tool for data mining and predictive modeling.

 Difference between Extra tree and Random forest

-Extremely Randomized Tree is an ensemble learning technique that aggregates the results of multiple de-correlated decision trees collected in a forest to output.
+Extremely Randomized Tree is an ensemble learning technique aggregating the results of multiple de-correlated decision trees collected in a forest to output.
 It is very similar to a Random Forest, and the only difference is in the construction of the decision trees.

-The main difference between Random forest and Extra tree algorithm are as follows:
+The main difference between the Random Forest and Extra tree algorithm are as follows:

-- Random forest uses bootstrap replicas; it subsamples the input data with replacement, whereas Extra Trees use the whole original dataset.
+- Random Forest uses bootstrap replicas; it subsamples the input data with replacement, whereas Extra Trees uses the original dataset.